 In Year 5, the children move around the school more as the majority of lessons are now taught by subject specialist teachers; they also begin Latin and Drama.
 Children still have a Tutor who will see them at the start of each day and at several other times during the week.
-In Year 5, co-curricular activities are also introduced into the timetable.

-From Year 6 upwards, children are set by ability in English, Maths, French, Latin and Science.
+From Year 7 upwards, children are set by ability in English, Maths, French, Latin and Science.
 Other subjects are taught in these sets but this varies from year to year, for instance in Year 8 Geography and History are taught in English sets.
 PSHE, Drama and Computing are taught in mixed ability groups throughout the school.

 From Year 5 upwards, children whose first language is not English attend specialist EAL lessons instead of studying French and/or Latin.